gigagfun/launchiumdocs/README.md

 ## Overview

-Launchium is the first social media token launcher on Solana.
-Create tokens directly from Twitter, with TikTok, Reddit, Telegram, and Meta platforms coming soon.
+Launchium is a Solana-based platform that lets you create tokens directly through social media.
+Start with Twitter - TikTok, Reddit, Telegram, and Meta integrations are on the way.

 ### Why Launchium?